- About Us

 - Our Services

 As you know, this is an unprecedented event and time in our state and country.
-We greatly appreciate everyone's support as we continue to navigate these unfolding developments and work to keep our families and employees' health and well-being first.
-We will do everything in our power to honor the wishes of the families we serve while abiding by the mandate of Governor Cooper's executive order.
+We greatly appreciate everyone’s support as we continue to navigate these unfolding developments and work to keep our families and employees’ health and well-being first.
+We will do everything in our power to honor the wishes of the families we serve while also following local, state and national guidelines relating to the virus.

 In 1927-28, Mr. Nelson sold his half to Mr. Wade Moody, and the name was changed to Moody Funeral Home.
 The Business was then moved to the corner of Market and Franklin Street, and Mr. Moody became the sole owner.